Nahian2400062/Ibnat_miniproject/README.md

 ├── Project.pdf                       # Project documentation
 └── README.md                         # Project documentation (this file)
 ```

-**Note:** This structure follows reproducibility principles with clear separation of raw data, code, and outputs in dedicated folders.

 ## 🔧 Technologies Used
 - **R** (version 4.x recommended)